In 1994, my senior high history class walked through the halls of Sydney’s Holocaust museum.

 ‘fascism may have been defeated militarily in 1945, it wasn’t academically’.[i]

-It should ‘never be forgotten’ that God summons Christians to challenge
+It should ‘never be forgotten’ that God summons Christians to challenge this.

 These ideas still exist.
 They are found in modernist interpretations of Frederic Nietzsche, Sigmund Freud and Charles Darwin.
 All of whom had a direct influence on fascism and Nazism (Veith 1993 & Smith 2007).